coronalabs/com.coronalabs-CoronaProvider.native.popup.safariView/src/Readme.markdown

 * `'loaded'` - initial loading is finished.
 * `'failed'` - there was an error while loading page (safari view is still displayed).
 * `'done'` - indicates that user pressed "Done" button and Safari View Controller was closed
+* `'dismissing'` - indicates that user pulled down the modal and Safari View Controller may be closed
 * `'dismissed'` - indicates that user pulled down the modal and Safari View Controller was closed

 #### Return value